More details about attending available here.

 Merchandise will be available for purchase on every level before curtain and during intermission.
 After the show, merchandise can be purchased in the Box Office lobby.↑ back to the top

 The Eugene O’Neill Theatre offers D-Scriptive devices, I-Caption devices, infrared headsets, audio induction neck loops, and Showtrans devices in Japanese, Portuguese, and Spanish.
 If an assistive device would help you enjoy the show, please visit the headset booth in the Orchestra Bar lobby.
 These devices are provided free of charge.
-To reserve a device in advance of your performance, please reserve a device at www.soundassociates.com/broadway-listings or email [email protected] and provide your name, show and performance details, device request, email address, and phone number.
+To reserve a device in advance of your performance, please visit www.soundassociates.com/broadway-listings or email [email protected] and provide your name, show and performance details, device request, email address, and phone number.

 The Eugene O’Neill Theatre offers Wheelchair Accessible seating, Aisle Transfer seating, Companion seating, and Vision/Hearing Accessible seating.
 All accessible seating at the Eugene O’Neill Theatre is located on the Orchestra level.
 There are no steps from the sidewalk to the Orchestra level.
 There are steps with handrails to access seating on all other levels of the theatre.